Fortran-FOSS-Programmers/ford/docs/user_guide/getting_started.rst

 looks like:

 .. image:: say_hello_example.png
-   :alt: Example of FORD generated documenation for the "hello" program
+   :alt: Example of FORD generated documentation for the "hello" program

 .. rubric:: Footnotes